pranitdalavi/laravel-coingecko/README.md

 Steps to run the project:

-=> Run the command - "php artisan migrate"
+=> Run the command - "composer install --ignore-platform-reqs"

 => In .env file make changes in database username, password according to your system.

 => In .env file set the database name which you have created. e.g. coingecko

+=> Run the command - "php artisan migrate"

+=> Run the command - "php artisan serve"

 => In terminal run the command, "php artisan store:coingecko"